Menu

 • Overview

-With almost 10 years’ experience in legal practice – across barristers’ chambers; Legal 500 solicitors’ firms and Local Government – Rabby is confident on his feet; experienced beyond his years of call and has already successfully appeared in the First Tier Tribunal (Property Chamber); the County Court; the Upper Tribunal (Lands Chamber) and the High Court.
+With around 10 years’ experience in Legal Practice – across barristers’ chambers; solicitors’ firms and Local Government – Rabby is confident on his feet; experienced beyond his years of call and has already successfully appeared in the First Tier Tribunal (Property Chamber); County Court; Upper Tribunal (Lands Chamber) and High Court.

-Rabby has represented private/social-housing tenants; private/institutional landlords; High Net Worth individuals; SMEs; property developers; banks and Local Government.
+He has acted for/against: private/social-housing tenants; private/institutional landlords; HNWs; SMEs; listed/multinational companies; insolvency practitioners; banks and Local Government.

-Rabby has worked in-house, as well as, in private practice – giving him a strong grasp of the commercial realities of business/property disputes.
+With experience having worked in-house, and, in private practice – this has given Rabby a strong grasp of the commercial realities of business/property disputes.

-Rabby has, also, undertaken both Foundation and Advanced Mediation Skills training with the Society of Mediators.
+Rabby is an accredited Mediator, having undertaken both Foundation and Advanced training with the Society of Mediators.

 • Property

-Prior to joining New Square Chambers, Rabby undertook his pupillage at a pre-eminent property-specialist set, where he completed a range of advisory/drafting work, including:
+Before joining New Square Chambers, he completed his pupillage at a pre-eminent property-specialist set, where he completed a range of advisory/drafting work, including:

 • Forfeiture and possession